 - Drag and drop it onto your audio and click the edit button to start working with it.

 - Go to your presets section and choose Vocal Enhancer.
 This should get you pretty close to where you need to go on its own.
-By using the frequency and gain sliders as well, you can manipulate the curves so that, for example, you boost your bass a bit more, and have a smoother curve into our mid-range vocals.
+By using the Frequency and Gain sliders as well, you can manipulate the curves so that, for example, you boost your bass a bit more, and have a smoother curve into our mid-range vocals.

 With all that out of the way, take a listen to the before and after.
 The difference may be subtle, but it can help take your voice-overs or narration to the next level of quality.

-Step 6: Save Settings as a Preset (Optional)
+Optional: Save Settings as a Preset

 You can save all these settings as a preset to quickly use again on another project or audio recording.